-A concern that frequently comes up from parents and caregivers on the Bravehearts support line is how to tell the difference between normal and problematic sexualised behaviours in their children.
+A concern that frequently comes up from parents and caregivers about development in children is how to tell the difference between normal and problematic sexualised behaviours in their children.

 Sexual development varies so much between the different age groups, so it’s difficult to outline a comprehensive list of ‘appropriate’ and ‘inappropriate’ behaviours.
-Rather, in this article, Kathleen Chalmer (Therapeutic Team Coordinator), one of our qualified counsellors, gives advice for parents and caregivers to help them recognise healthy sexual development:
+Rather, in this article, Kathleen Chalmer (Therapeutic Team Coordinator), one of our qualified counsellors, gives advice for parents and caregivers to help them recognise healthy sexual development in children:

 1 – Normal sexual behaviour is age-appropriate